airslate-oss/python-airslate/README.rst

 .. teaser-begin

-Official Python client library for the `airSlate <https://www.airslate.com>`_ API v1.
+``airslate`` is a Python client library for the `airSlate <https://www.airslate.com>`_ API v1.

+It offers a simple and elegant way to interact with airSlate within your Python applications.

 .. teaser-end